 What Does Asbestos Look Like?
 Identifying Asbestos Contamination

 In 1989, the U.S. placed a partial ban on asbestos.
 The law prohibited new uses of the cancer-causing mineral.
 Yet, the federal government didn’t ban buildings, homes, and products already built or manufactured with the carcinogen.
 Most asbestos-containing materials (ACMs) weren’t forcibly removed from circulation either.
-As a result, contamination testing can still identify unsafe levels of asbestos in thousands of homes and household products across the country.
+As a result, contamination testing can still identify unsafe levels of asbestos in drywall of thousands of homes and household products across the country.

 Homeowners and construction workers usually interact with ACM during renovation work on older structures.
 You can’t tell which materials are contaminated with asbestos just by looking at them.
 Some products have an ACM warning label (like some electrical fuse boxes) but many do not.